vojale/CBE544-2018.github.io/ASE/Getting_Started/README.md

 #### Lattice Constant Determination ####

 Find the [`Lattice_Relax.py`](Lattice_Relax.py) script in the `lattice` folder.
-This script calculates the different energies of the system as a dunction of the lattice constant.
+This script calculates the different energies of the system as a function of the lattice constant.
 Before you run this job, make sure you read the comments within to understand what it does.
-You will later need to modify this file for the final project.
+You will later need to modify this file for the Final Project.

-Remeber to change the script name to Lattice_Relax.py in the `spede_esp.sub` file!
+Remember to change the script name to Lattice_Relax.py in the `spede_esp.sub` file!
 Submit the script by running:

 ```bash
 sbatch --job-name=$PWD spede_esp.sub
 ```
 Here, `--job-name=$PWD` sets the current working directory as the job name.

 The output states the energy with respect to the given lattice constant.
 Take this data and plot it however you choose.
 Fit ~5 points near the minimum of this function with a quadratic function.
-Then, use calculus to find the minimum energy, and thus the true lattice constant.
+Then, use calculus to find the minimum energy, and thus the DFT lattice constant.

-**HW 5:** Plot the energies as listed above, and report the true lattice constant.
+**HW 5:** Plot the energies as listed above, and report the DFT lattice constant.

 The two-dimensional bulk modulus B describes the compressibility of a two-dimensional sheet (how difficult it is to stretch or compress).
-Take the lattice script given before, change the given value to the true lattice constant, and change the strain value to run from 0.98 to 1.02, with five steps of 0.1.
+Take the lattice script given before, change the given value to the DFT lattice constant, and change the strain value to run from 0.98 to 1.02, with five steps of 0.1.
 Fit the energies with a quadratic function.
 Then, calculuate B via:

 $$B=S_{0}\frac{d^{2}E}{dS^{2}}$$